pucelle/vscode-css-navigation/README.md

 There is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.

-### I got only partial of all definitions
+### I get only partial of all definitions

-Firstly this plugin will search definitions within current document and all imported files, if found, will stop searching; if nothing found, will search across whole workspace folder.
+Firstly this plugin will search definitions within current document and all imported files, if found, will stop searching;
+if nothing found, will search across whole workspace folder.

 ### Can't get definitions across all workspace folders